ShimizuAise/VT_Spectralizer/README.md

 # Parameters

 VTSpec_toggle: This is a toggle controllable via this App's UI.
+Range: 0-1

-VTSpec_subBass: Volume of SubBass Frequencies, 20 Hz to 60 Hz
+VTSpec_subBass: Volume of SubBass Frequencies, 20 Hz to 60 Hz, Range: 0-100

-VTSpec_bass: Volume of Bass Frequencies, 60 Hz to 250 Hz
+VTSpec_bass: Volume of Bass Frequencies, 60 Hz to 250 Hz, Range: 0-100

-VTSpec_lowMid: Volume of Low-Mid Frequencies, 250 Hz to 500 Hz
+VTSpec_lowMid: Volume of Low-Mid Frequencies, 250 Hz to 500 Hz, Range: 0-100

-VTSpec_midRange: Volume of Mid-Range Frequencies, 500 Hz to 2 kHz
+VTSpec_midRange: Volume of Mid-Range Frequencies, 500 Hz to 2 kHz, Range: 0-100

-VTSpec_upperMid: Volume of Upper-Mid Range Frequencies, 2 kHz to 4 kHz
+VTSpec_upperMid: Volume of Upper-Mid Range Frequencies, 2 kHz to 4 kHz, Range: 0-100

-VTSpec_presence: Volume of High Range Frequencies: 4 kHz to 6 kHz
+VTSpec_presence: Volume of High Range Frequencies: 4 kHz to 6 kHz, Range: 0-100

-VTSpec_brilliance: Volume of Highest Range Frequencies:	6 kHz to 20 kHz
+VTSpec_brilliance: Volume of Highest Range Frequencies:	6 kHz to 20 kHz, Range: 0-100

 VTSpec_volume: Volume of the Highest Volume Frequency.
+Range: 0-100

 # Issues and Backlog